20.11.2021 @ 11:00-20.3.2022 @ 17:00

 Not only did Diehl advocate the French art but also played a significant role in promoting Nordic art.
 He was the chairman of Finnish artist’s association between 1944-48 and was elected as the first chairman of the Finnish section of Nordic Art Association, founded in 1946.

 Diehl’s early post-impressionistic and neoclassical artistic expression evolved gradually after the war trough expressionism into a colorful cubism of his own kind, some of which he is best known today.
 This coloristic cubism is culminated at its peak in the work Ballet (1957), owned by Finnish National Gallery, in which Diehl has simultaneously captured the smooth movement and clear-lined forms and figures of the dancers.
-The same theme and pictorial language is repeated in the slightly more static work Resting Dancer (1957) from the collections of the Ostrobothnian Museum.
+The same pictorial language is repeated both in the slightly more static work Resting Dancer (1957) as well as in the work Man with Seagulls (1957).

 From 1956 onwards, Diehl was a member of the Prisma artist group, which promoted international modernism in Finland.
 One of the Prisma group’s exhibitions was held in Vaasa in 1957 at the Ostrobothnia Museum.
 Now the Kuntsi Museum of Modern Art also presents the works by artists that were a part of this group, which in besides to Diehl included Yngve Bäck, Unto Pusa, Sam Vanni, Sigrid Schauman, Ragnar Ekelund and Torger Enckell.

 The exhibition is based on an extensive study by M.A., art historian Camilla Granbacka and her forthcoming biographical publication about Gösta Diehl.
 The works of the exhibition are from several different museum and private collections, and some of them are on public display for the first time ever.
 The exhibition has been produced by Vaasa City Museums and during the production, a nationwide survey has been carried out to search for Diehl’s work.